johnmeade/linux-yoga-9i-2-in-1-aura/deprecated/tablet-mode-workaround.md

-## NOTE: This information is deprecated, a better solution is to copy a firmware file from Windows, as described in the "ISH Workaround" section of the main readme.
+## NOTE: This information is deprecated, a better solution is to copy a firmware file from a Windows installation / ISH driver, as described in the "ISH Workaround" section of the main readme.

 # Tablet Mode Workaround